University Policies

 7.0 Related Information

-Brown is a community in which employees are encouraged to share workplace concerns with University leadership.
+Brown is a community in which individuals are encouraged to share concerns with University leadership.
 Additionally, Brown’s Anonymous Reporting Hotline allows anonymous and confidential reporting on matters of concern online or by phone (877-318-9184).

 7.2 Related Procedures